Kings Park (NSW)

 Kings Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Two projects are identified by AreaSearch as potentially impacting the area: Blacktown and Mount Druitt Hospitals Expansion Stage 2, and Securing Our Water Supply - Quakers Hill to Prospect.
+Two projects identified by AreaSearch are expected to impact the area: Blacktown and Mount Druitt Hospitals Expansion Stage 2, and Securing Our Water Supply - Quakers Hill to Prospect.
+Other notable initiatives include Marayong South Urban Renewal Precinct, and Securing Our Water Supply - Quakers Hill to Prospect (Purified Recycled Water Scheme).

 Professional plan users can use the search below to filter and access additional projects.